risk-first/website/introduction/De-Risking.md

 ![Under Construction](images/state/uc.png)

-As we saw in [A Conversation](A-Conversation), it's important not only to consider the [Attendant Risks](Glossary#attendant-risk) you're trying to mitigate, but the ones you're likely to pick up in the process.
+It's important not only to consider the [Attendant Risks](Glossary#attendant-risk) you're trying to mitigate, but the ones you're likely to pick up in the process.
 This means picking a careful path through the [Risk Landscape](Glossary#risk-landscape).
 This is the essence of _De-Risking_.

 > "To take steps to make (something) less risky or less likely to involve a financial loss." - [De-Risk,_OxfordDictionaries.com_](https://en.oxforddictionaries.com/definition/de-risk)